Machine Learning Estimation of Maximum Vertical Velocity from Radar: Results and discussion

 The amount of time for inference on the CPU is about an order of magnitude longer between the 2d convolutions (i.e., \textit{2dmax} and \textit{2d24f}) models and the 3d convolutions (i.e., \textit{3d}; Table 1).
-Although, the time difference between 535 ms and 9620 ms might not be a critical issue for a forecasting diagnostic tool.
-If the end-user were to use a GPU, the run times are an order of magnitude faster for all methods making even the most computationally costly method, \textit{3d}, runs about as fast as the \textit{2d24f} and \textit{2dmax} methods on the CPU.
+If a 9620 ms runtime is too large for operational uses, there is the potential to use GPUs in the cloud, which would make all methods run in a similar amount of time.
+If GPUs are not an available resource, then the user could choose to use the 2d24f method, which has similar skill scores to that of the 3d method but at a faster run time.

 It is clear that the \textit{2d24f} and \textit{3d} models are better than the \textit{2dmax} model.
 Distinguishing if the \textit{2d24f} or \textit{3d} model is better, is more contested (i.e., show similar statistics in Table 1).
 For the sake of brevity, the remaining figures in the paper will show the \textit{3d} model because of its superior results on the validation set (not shown).